 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.

-We thank Jacky Shum for providing additional information used in this profile.
+We thank Jacky Shum for providing additional information used here.

 This page was prepared by Gordon Goldsborough.

 Page revised: 30 May 2018

 Back to top of page